The H2 Wiki

 -- [0] Done

-But it has a different problem: it is not thread safe.
-Consider another function which uses the same Logger concurrently in two threads:
+But there is another problem: it is not thread safe.
+Consider a function which uses the same Logger concurrently in two child threads:

 loggerExampleConcurrently = withStdoutLogger 0 $ \logger -> do